Teacher Advancement Program

 Teacher Advancement Program Drop and Refund Policy

-TAP courses may be dropped by completing a Drop Form and contacting the CCC office with written intent to drop the course.
-Drop Forms are accessed at https://www.collegecreditconnection.com/ccc/Home.aspx.
+TAP courses may be dropped, If you are intending on dropping a course, please contact the CCC office with a written intent to drop the course (written notice template).
 Without written notice, the student will remain officially registered in the course listed on their enrollment agreement and will be financially and academically responsible for it.
 All drops will be processed using the date when the student’s written notification is received by the CCC office.

 College Credit Connection